 In moderation, alcohol will not necessarily provoke any significant health problems.
-However, prolonged, heavy drinking will damage a person’s brain, liver, heart, and other organs and may cause a person to develop an alcohol use disorder.
+However, prolonged, excessive drinking will damage a person’s brain, liver, heart, and other organs and may cause a person to develop an alcohol use disorder.

 Over time, a person can become dependent on alcohol to such an extent that they suffer withdrawal when they abstain from drinking.
-Ultimately, alcohol dependence can become alcoholism, a form of addiction characterized by withdrawal, cravings, and compulsive drinking.
+Ultimately, alcohol dependence can become alcoholism, a form of addiction characterized by tolerance, withdrawal, cravings, and compulsive drinking.
 While alcoholism is a difficult condition to overcome, treatment for alcohol addiction is possible with professional help at a rehab center.

-Find Help for Alcohol Addiction Today
+Find Help For Alcohol Addiction Today